shardus/website-docs.shardus.com/pages/docs/quickstart/quickstart.md

 </Callout>

+### Create a network with specified number of nodes
+To create a shardus network consist of 3 node
 ```bash
 shardus create 3
 ```

-Interact with your network:
+### Interact with your network:

 ```bash
 npm run client
 ```

-Stop the network:
+### Stopping and cleaning the network:
+Everytime you make a code change you need to restart network, in order for successful restart you need to first stop the previously running network and cleaning the residual files it generate.
 ```bash
 shardus stop
 ```
 Clean databases and logs from the last run:

 ```bash